Catalyst4Change/2fit2lit/README.md

 # FitLit (Refactored)

 ## Introduction
-- FitLit is a Turing School Module 2 project designed to teach and emphasise ES6 classes, object and array prototype methods to perform data manipulation, write modular code that follows SRP, and implement TDD.
+- FitLit is a Turing School Module 2 project designed to teach and emphasise ES6 classes, object & array prototype methods, modular code that follows SRP, and Testing-Driven-Development.
 Make network requests to retrieve data.
-- Fitness tracker dashboard called FitLit where a user can track all of their activities in once place.
+- It is a fitness tracker dashboard where a user can track all of their activities in once place.
 A user is able to see their daily step goals in comparison to other users.
 They are also able to track sleep habits and water intake in one convenient place.
 - This was our first project reaching out to several APIs to gather and correlate seperate datasets.
 - EDIT - I (Catalyst) have taken the orginal group project and cleaned up the CSS as a personal endeavor.
 I was quite proud of the clean UI.
 I added asymetric corners to the modals to give it a playful vibe.
 The partially-translucent, shadowed boxes give it a sense of depth while emphasizing the background image.
 A photo of the Colorado backcountry taken by own very own [Carissa Gross](https://www.carissagrossphotography.com) inspires the user to get outdoors and be healthy.